Sterling Silver

 Silver is one of seven metals of antiquity that date back to prehistoric times - the others being gold, copper, tin, lead, iron, and mercury.

-which was a Norman silver penny.
+Some historians believe the term 'Sterling,' when referring to silver, is derived from the French word ' esterlin' which was a Norman silver penny.
 The history of Sterling Silver here in the UK truly began hundreds of years ago.
-There is definitive evidence that the term existed in the 12th Century when, to ensure standards,
+There is definitive evidence that the term existed in the 12th Century when, to ensure standards, King Edward I ordered that all silver must be at least 92.5% pure.

 From this point on Sterling Silver become the standard for all silver for many centuries to come.
 The coins struck for much of British history had to be Sterling Silver, ensuring it was known around the world as the British Empire expanded.